 Tell relevant stories to keep trending

 Reddit is one of many sites that rank content based on popularity and virality.
 That is to say, the users vote on this content which means that readers can be sure that the most prominent pieces are indeed the most interesting.
 Platforms such as Reddit offer startups access to trending content and feedback should they need any.
-In the case of publishing on Reddit, if this content is deemed popular.
-This can be a powerful source of traffic and exposure for a startup.
+On Reddit, if this content is deemed popular, this can be a powerful source of traffic and exposure for a startup.

 Moral of the story: produce relevant content and keep up with popular trends.